HannimalCrackers/DHUM_73000/009_AI-Insta_Presentation.md

 I was curious about the capability of an artificial intelligence to assign appropriate labels to images.
 To explore this, I uploaded my 50 most recent images to a bucket in Google Cloud, then used the Interactive API embedded on a Google webpage to run each image one by one through the Google Vision AI and copied the labels it returned into a spreadsheet.
 Separately, I selected five labels myself for each image.

 I then created word clouds to compare the labels the AI came up with to labels I assigned.
 As shown below, the AI and I agreed that I often take photos of architecture, sky and water.
 There was very little overlap, however, otherwise.
+All word clouds show only labels used twice or more.

-User note: more commonly used words appear larger and darker.
+User notes: more commonly used words appear larger and darker.
+Hover over words to see how many times they were used as labels.

  {% include aidash-clouds-preso.html %}